Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 - stopping decisions -> when do i stop splitting? too much splitting can lead to overfitting and poor generalization performance (try to avoid this by using 70% of data for training and 30% for validation and minimize misclassification error in the validation set)
 - leaves assignement -> how do i assign the labels to the leaves?

-The main advantage of decision trees is that they are completely white box, their decision are very clear and can be inspected easily. they can also be extended to have probability values in the leaves instead of 0/1 values.
+The main advantage of decision trees is that they are completely white box, their decision are very clear and can be inspected easily.
+They can also be extended to have probability values in the leaves instead of 0/1 values.
-Trees are widely used also to perform variable selection (the ones that appear at the top are the most important)
+Trees are widely used also to perform variable selection (the ones that appear at the top are the most important).

 #### Neural networks (NN)
 Can model very complex patterns and decision boundaries in the dataset and are trained by optimizing a cost function.
 The number of hidden neurons to be used depends on the complexity of the patterns that we want to identify.